Personal Independence Payment: Assessment process

 Responsibility for the tests has been outsourced by DWP to two private companies, Independent Assessment Services (formerly known as Atos Healthcare) in the north of England, London and southern England, and Capita Business Services Ltd in central England, Wales and Northern Ireland.
 In 2018 37% of the 220,000 face-to-face assessments conducted by Capita were rated by DWP auditors as of an unacceptable standard, to need changes, or demonstrating that the assessor had failed to carry out the role properly.
 There was also concern at the delay in performing assessments.

 The success rate for Mandatory reconsideration in relation to Personal Independence Payments is 15%, but 75% of appeals made to a tribunal were successful in 2018/19.

 Eligibility

-To qualify for PIP, applicants must be between 16 and State Pension age and living in the UK and also:
+To qualify for PIP, applicants must be between 16 and State Pension age, living in England, Wales or Northern Ireland, and: